Mashco Piro language

 Mashco Piro is a poorly attested Arawakan language spoken in Peru, by the Mashco Piro or Nomole (meaning 'brothers' or 'countrymen' in Mashco Piro and Yine).
+Language documentation is limited, since the Mashco Piro are highly nomadic hunter-gatherers who avoid contact with outsiders.

+Classification

-It is also called Cujareño.
-It is very similar to the Piro (Yine), with an estimated 60% inherent intelligibility.
-Kaufman considered it a dialect of Piro; Aikhenvald suggests it may rather be a dialect of Iñapari.
-According to the Yine, the language of the Mashco Piro is more archaic than modern Yine, and is about 80% comprehensible with it.
+It is very similar to the Piro (Yine) language, with an estimated 60% inherent intelligibility.
+Terrence Kaufman (1994) considered it a dialect of Piro; Alexandra Aikhenvald (1999) suggests it may rather be a dialect of Iñapari.
+According to the Yine, the language of the Mashco Piro is more archaic than modern Yine, and is between 50 and 80% comprehensible with it.

-Language documentation is limited, since the Nomole are highly nomadic hunter-gatherers who avoid contact with outsiders.
-The name Cujareño has been associated with the Panoan languages, though without much evidence.
+Phonology

+A tentative sketch of Mashco-Piro phonology is presented below.